ms-fadaei/async-tasks-runner/README.md

 ```

 #### run tasks
-With this method, you can start running the tasks.
-When it is called for the first time, the status changed to `running` and when it is done, the status changed to `fulfilled` if all tasks run successfully or `rejected` if one of the tasks in the list get failed (and the next tasks don't get run).
+Start running the runner.
+When it is called for the first time, the status changed to `running` and when it is done, the status changed to `fulfilled` if all tasks run successfully or `rejected` if one of the tasks gets failed.
 If you run it again, it's not starting to run again and `fulfilled` or `rejected` with the previous result unless you reset the runner.
 This means you can start the runner then do some heavy work and call it again to get the result without getting the process blocked!
-This method always returns a promise that resolves or rejects an array of completed tasks like [Promise.allSettled]() format.
+This method always returns a promise that resolves with the final task result or rejects with an error on the process.
+The `run` method in the `PipelineTaskRunner` needs an argument as the initial argument of the first task.

 ```js
 const result = await serialTasks.run();